eppl-erau-db/eppl-erau-db.github.io/_pages/about.md

 ---

 The Engineering Physics Propulsion Lab is an undergraduate research lab with various projects spanning robotics, control theory, propulsion, and embodied AI.

-The following image contains:
+Our lab is located in the College of Arts and Sciences at the Embry-Riddle Aeronautical University in rooms 105 and 106.

 ![About Image](/images/IMG_9810.JPG)